christiskatsouris/Computational-Econometrics-R/README.md

 - [Parallel Computation in R.](https://bookdown.org/rdpeng/rprogdatascience/parallel-computation.html)

 In practise the understanding of some important computing tools and techniques can assist in improving algorithmic efficiency and reduce the execution time.
-A classic book on these topics is:
+A classic book which covers related topics is:

-Tenenbaum, A. M., & Augenstein, M. J. (1986).
+- Tenenbaum, A. M., & Augenstein, M. J. (1986).
 Data structures using Pascal.
-Prentice-Hall, Inc..
+Prentice-Hall, Inc.

 Question: What is randomness?
 Can we define what a 'random number' is?